apereo/cas/docs/cas-server-documentation/installation/SAML2-ServiceProvider-Metadata.md

 ```

 Metadata files in the specified directory location must be stored as the lower case
 hex-encoded SHA-1 digest of the service provider entity id suffixed with `.xml`.
-For example, a servife provider
+For example, a service provider
 with the entity id `sp1:example` should be stored in as `3494744350abe1fd8efa68c5e2696dbbdca4c33a.xml`.

 {% endtab %}